firefly-iii/firefly-iii.org/installation-guide.md

 Please keep in mind that the web root of Firefly III is in the ``./public/`` directory, so you may need to update your web server configuration to match this later on.

 #### Install packages
+Enter the directory where all the code is.
 To install all necessary packages, run:

 1. ``composer install --no-scripts --no-dev``